chinamike65/hugo-tuolesi/content/book6/book6en.md

 10

-Section 4 Nirvana and the most complete truth
+Section 4 - Nirvana and the most complete truth

 Buddha Shakyamuni taught scriptures for about 47 years, and his footprints are all over the banks of the Ganges.

-At the age of 81, he traveled from the country of Makardha to Vaishali, and gave his teachings for the last time at the Bamboo Forest Temple.
-Then, he moved forward gradually, passing through every village, using the rest time to preach.
+At the age of 81, he traveled from the country of Magadha to Vaishali, and gave his teachings for the last time at the Amra Grove Temple.
+Then, he moved forward gradually, passing through every village, using the rest of his time to preach.
 In Popo Village, he accepted the teaching.
 The last offering of the blacksmith Chunda.

 At that time, an outsider named Subhadra came to ask for advice, and Buddha Sakyamuni taught him again, and Subhadra became the last disciple of the Buddha.

 Venerable Ananda asked the Buddha to live in the world three times, and Buddha Shakyamuni replied: All dharmas and myriad things will eventually perish.
 Everyone has life and must die.
 How can my body survive forever?
 This part of my life must be brought to annihilation in accordance with the natural law.

-When Ananda, Anurud, and Rahula heard this, they could not help weeping.
+When Ananda, Anurudha, and Rahula heard this, they could not help weeping.

 Therefore, all the disciples asked Venerable Ananda to ask Buddha Shakyamuni four questions:

-1. When the Buddha lived in the world, we depended on the Buddha as our teacher; after the Buddha’s Nirvana, who do we depend on as our teacher?
+1. When the Buddha lived in the world, we depended on the Buddha as our teacher; after the Buddha’s Parinirvana, who do we depend on as our teacher?

-2. When the Buddha lives in the world, we live by the Buddha; after the Buddha Nirvana, how do we live?
+2. When the Buddha lived in the world, we live by the Buddha; after the Buddha's Parinirvana, how do we live?

-3. When the Buddha lived in the world, the monks with evil deeds were subdued by the Buddha; after the Buddha's Nirvana, how did the monks in evil deeds subdue them?
+3. When the Buddha lived in the world, the monks with evil deeds were subdued by the Buddha; after the Buddha's Parinirvana, how did the monks in evil deeds subdue them?

-4. When the Buddha lived in the world, the words and teachings of the Buddha were easy for everyone to believe and understand; after the Buddha's Nirvana, how can the scriptures inspire people to believe?
+4. When the Buddha lived in the world, the words and teachings of the Buddha were easy for everyone to believe and understand; after the Buddha's Parinirvana, how can the scriptures inspire people to believe?

-The Buddha answered these four questions and said: After I Nirvana, I should follow the precepts as a teacher; I should live in the place of four mindfulness; Bhikkhus with evil deeds should be silent; The first sentence of all the scriptures should be "As I hear it" as proof and faith.
+The Buddha answered these four questions and said: After I Parinirvana, you should follow the precepts of a teacher; You should live in the place of four applications of mindfulness; Bhikkhus with evil deeds should be silent; The first sentence of all the scriptures should be "Thus have I heard" as proof and faith.

 Venerable Ananda and his disciples wept silently beside Shakyamuni Buddha, and the Buddha comforted them like a loving mother, saying: "You don't need to be sad.
 I have taught many teachings in my life.
-As long as you follow them and practice them, my Dharmakaya will last forever. stay in the world.
+As long as you follow them and practice them, my Dharmakaya will last forever and stay in the world.

 He also said: All sentient beings have Buddha-nature, and all can become Buddhas, and the Chanti castes who have permanently cut off their roots of goodness can also become Buddhas.

 After speaking, Buddha Shakyamuni entered Nirvana quietly and calmly.

 This year, the Buddha was 81 years old.

-The king of Kusinagar City and the four disciples of the Buddha held a grand dipping ceremony for Shakyamuni Buddha.
+The king of Kusinagara City and the four disciples of the Buddha held a grand dipping ceremony for Shakyamuni Buddha.

 The Buddha's relics were invited by the eight kings of India to build pagodas to worship, one of which was near Lumbini.

-150 years after the death of Buddha Shakyamuni, King Asoka took out all the relics from the seven towers except the tower near Lumbini and distributed them all over the world, so that people could build towers for worship.
+150 years after the death of Buddha Shakyamuni, King Asoka took out all the relics from the seven towers except the tower near Lumbini and distributed them all over the world, so that people could build stupas for worship.

 This kind of stupa has remained in the world until now.

-Buddha Shakyamuni spoke out the truth of his enlightenment, instructed us how to behave as human beings, and told people how to cultivate and become Buddhas by human beings.
+Buddha Shakyamuni spoke the truth of his enlightenment, instructed us how to behave as human beings, and told people how to cultivate and become Buddhas as human beings.
 This is called the Buddhadharma.

 12

-These teachings taught by Shakyamuni were successively compiled and collected after his Nirvana, and were translated into various languages ​​and spread all over the world.
+These teachings taught by Shakyamuni were successively compiled and collected after his Parinirvana, and were translated into various languages ​​and spread all over the world.

 The Buddhist scriptures translated in China, which have been handed down to the present, are collectively known as the Tripitaka.

 There are more than 40 copies of the Tripitaka from the South, more than 100 copies of the Han Dynasty, and more than 300 copies of the Tripitaka.
-The Tripitaka is an irreplaceable treasure in the history of world culture and is extremely valuable. 's literature.
+The Tripitaka is an irreplaceable treasure in the history of world literature and culture and is extremely valuable.

 13

-Chapter 2 Collection of Buddhist Classics
+Chapter 2 - Collection of Buddhist Classics

-Before Buddha Shakyamuni passed away, the 84,000 Dharma teachings he taught were not organized into words, because those disciples who had a personal relationship with Buddha Shakyamuni had great blessings, great wisdom, and strong vows.
+Before Buddha Shakyamuni passed away, the 84,000 Dharma teachings he taught were not organized in writing, because those disciples who had a personal relationship with Buddha Shakyamuni had great blessings, great wisdom, and strong vows.

 Coupled with the blessing of Shakyamuni Buddha, no matter how many dharmas the Buddha taught, more than 90% of his disciples could memorize the Dharma word for word.
 The foundation of these disciples was so excellent.
 Therefore, the Buddha said at that time.
 The law does not need to be in writing.

 After Buddha Shakyamuni passed away, people's blessings gradually became less and less, their wisdom became worse and worse, and their vows became weaker and weaker.
-Just by speaking, people cannot learn the Fa-rectification.
+Just by speaking, people cannot remember the Dharma.

-What does the classic collection mean?
-The Dharma spoken by arahants and bodhisattvas is compiled into text, which is called a collection of classics.
+What does classic collection mean?
+The Dharma spoken by arhats and bodhisattvas is compiled into text, which is called a collection of classics.

 14

-The first chapter of the first classic collection Three months after Shakyamuni Buddha passed away, in Rajagaha, ancient India, five hundred Arahants gathered together for the first collection of scriptures.
+Section 1 - The first classic collection

+Three months after Shakyamuni Buddha passed away, in Rajagriha, ancient India, five hundred Arhats gathered together for the first collection of scriptures.

 They folded all the cassocks to make a throne.
-The first was the Venerable Ananda, who sat on the throne and dictated all the Suttas verbatim, and five hundred arahants sorted them out. into text.
+The first was the Venerable Ananda, who sat on the throne and dictated all the Sutras verbatim, and five hundred arhats sorted them out into text.

-Afterwards, the Venerable Upali (also translated as Wu Boli) took the seat and dictated Vinaya word for word, beginning with "As I hear it".
+Afterwards, the Venerable Upali (also translated as Wu Boli) took the seat and dictated Vinaya word for word, beginning with "Thus have I heard".

-Five hundred arahants were listening to verify whether it was accurate, and finally they were compiled into text.
+Five hundred arhats were listening to verify whether it was accurate, and finally they were compiled into text.
 This was the first collection of classics.

-The second section of the second classic collection 110 years after Buddha Shakyamuni passed away, a monk named Vajjian appeared in India at that time.
+Section 1 - The second classic collection

+110 years after Buddha Shakyamuni passed away, a monk named Vajjian appeared in India at that time.
 This monk always described the illegal as the law, and the violation of the precepts as conforming to the precepts.
 Impure behavior is said to be pure, and he thinks it will not break the precepts.

-For this reason, seven hundred arahants headed by Venerable Yasa gathered in Vaishali, and again conducted a collection of scriptures, denied the fallacies of the Vaki monks, rearranged the scriptures, and saved the Buddhism.
+For this reason, seven hundred arhats headed by Venerable Yasa gathered in Vaishali, and again conducted a collection of scriptures, denied the fallacies of the Vaki monks, rearranged the scriptures, and saved Buddhism.

 It also organized some scriptures that were not included in the classics before into text.
 This is the second collection of classics.

-The third section of the third classic collection
+Section 3 - he third classic collection

 The third collection of classics was in Patiliputta, more than 200 years after the death of Buddha Shakyamuni.

 At that time, there was a heresy called the Great God in India.
 In order to collect offerings, this outsider brought many disciples to join Buddhism.

 After they joined Buddhism, they mixed Buddhism with cults.
-As a result, many people couldn't tell which is the righteous Fa, which is the cult or the wicked Fa.
+As a result, many people couldn't tell which is the righteous Dharma, which is the cult or the wicked Dharma.

-For this reason, five hundred arahants, five hundred bodhisattvas, and 16,000 panditas headed by the Venerable Muggala (along with the Buddha's disciple Muggana) gathered in Huashe City for the collection of scriptures. , to distinguish between cults and Dharma, and at the same time organize into texts that have not been included in the classics before.
+For this reason, five hundred arhats, five hundred bodhisattvas, and 16,000 panditas headed by the Venerable Maudgalyayana (along with the Buddha's disciple Maudgalyayana) gathered in Huashe City for the collection of scriptures , to distinguish between cults and true Dharma, and at the same time organize into texts that had not been included in the classics before.
 This is the third classic collection.

 The above three times are mainly classic collections of Theravada.

 16

 What is the classic collection of Mahayana?

-The scriptures of the Mahayana Sutra are the teachings of the eight bodhisattvas, mainly Manjushri and Maitreya, which are organized into text, and the Mahayana Prajna Sutra is organized into text by Venerable Ananda.
+The scriptures of the Mahayana Sutra School are the teachings of the eight bodhisattvas, mainly Manjushri and Maitreya, which are organized into text, and the Mahayana Prajna Paramita Sutra was organized into text by Venerable Ananda.

 The Dharma Doors of Mahayana Tantra are organized into texts by warriors and brave mothers who are mainly Vajrapani Bodhisattva.

-Many of the classic collections of Mahayana and Tantra are carried out on the Pure Land, some in the Tusita Maitreya Institute, some in the Thirty-Three Days, some in the Dragon Palace, and some in the Vulture Mountain.
+Many of the classic collections of Mahayana and Tantra are carried out on the Pure Land, some in the Tusita Heaven of Maitreya, some in the Heaven of the Thirty-Three Gods, some in the Dragon Palace, and some in the Vulture Peak.

 In many different places, the Bodhisattvas have been organized into texts, which are the collection of Mahayana classics.

 Southern Buddhism believes that there are six collections of scriptures: three in India, one in Sri Lanka, and two in Myanmar.

-Tibetan Buddhism believes that the collection of Theravada classics is the three times in India.
+Tibetan Buddhism believes that the collection of Theravada classics is the three collections from India.

 When the scriptures were collected at that time, two languages ​​were used: Pali and Sanskrit.